EvanDBush/vanilla-dice/README.md

 ***
 ***

 By styling the main section with flexbox, the individual content containers fill the space better at different screen sizes.
 At first, the containers are displayed one-after-another in a single column.
-All the content is viewable within two screen lengths.
 The main functions of the game are available in the initial page display.
 ```
 main {
     display: flex;